TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-groups-cantcreatedynamic-tshooter.md

  />

-# I can't create and populata a dynamic group
+# I can't create and populate a dynamic group

 ## **Recommended steps**
 1. If you cannot find the built-in User Attributes, ensure that the attribute is in the [list of supported properties] (https://docs.microsoft.com/azure/active-directory/active-directory-groups-dynamic-membership-azure-portal#supported-properties).